Home Theft Protection: Secure Your GarageUpdated: Dec. 20, 2022

 Motion detector upgrade

-Replacing light fixtures with ones that have a built-in motion detector is an easy way to make your garage and house more secure.
+Replacing light fixtures with ones that have a built-in motion detector is an easy way to make your house and garage more secure.
 Burglars will be reluctant to jimmy open a door or window when they’re working under a bright light.
 Or you can add a standalone motion detector that connects to your existing lights.
 If you live in a cold climate, don’t use compact fluorescent bulbs in the light fixture.
 They take too long to light in winter, giving thieves extra time.
-These are some motion sensor security lighting options built to last.

 Cover garage windows to stop prying eyes